 Teaching a kid about “stranger danger” isn’t as simple as telling them strangers are bad and calling it a day.
-In fact, the idea of stranger danger is vastly overblown: the majority of child abductions and sexual abuse cases are not committed by strangers, and most missing children are not kidnapped but have run away from home.
+In fact, the idea of stranger danger is vastly overblown: The majority of child abductions and sexual abuse cases are committed not by strangers, but by people in a child’s life — and most missing children are not kidnapped but have run away from home.
 Child safety experts recommend a more comprehensive approach that goes beyond stranger danger — one that teaches children to recognize suspicious behaviors regardless of the context.

 “The most important thing that parents need to know is that 93 percent of sexual abuse against children is perpetrated by those known to the child — meaning family, friends, and those they know in their environment, like teachers and coaches,” explains Elizabeth Jeglic, Ph.D., a professor of psychology at the City University of New York Graduate Center, and author of Protecting Your Child From Sexual Abuse.
 “We are targeting the wrong individuals when we teach our children about stranger danger.
 We are better off teaching our children about consent and that no one should be touching them without their permission.”